Integrating Compression API in a .NET Application

 }

 The code snippet showcases the conversion of a ZIP archive to a 7Z format via C#.
-Leveraging the SevenZipArchive library, the script extracts the ZIP entries and creates corresponding entries in the 7Z archive.
+Leveraging the SevenZipArchive class, the script extracts the ZIP entries and creates corresponding entries in the 7Z archive.

 Other Supported Aspose.ZIP for .NET API Features